Nianze/nianze.github.io/content/post/2018-01-16-prefer-compiler-to-preprocessor.md

     const double GamePlayer::PI = 3.14;  // provide initial value at definition
     ```

-    However, older compilers (primarily those written before 1995) may complain about providing initial value for static class member at the point of declaration.
-Most of time we may solve the problem by putting the initial value at definition time, but in the situation where we need the integral value of NUM_TURNS during compilation time (in the example above, compilers must know the size of the array during compilation), we may use a trick affectionately known as **the enum hack**, which takes advantage of the fact that the value of an enumerated type can be used where `int`s are expected:
+    It's worth noting that older compilers (primarily those written before 1995) may complain about providing initial value for static class member at the point of _declaration_.
+Most of time we may solve the problem by putting the initial value at _definition_ time, but in the situation where we need the integral value of NUM_TURNS during compilation time (in the example above, compilers must know the size of the array during compilation), we may use a trick affectionately known as **the enum hack**, which takes advantage of the fact that the value of an enumerated type can be used where `int`s are expected:

     ```cpp
     // Game.h